justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revised-2017.md

 Heap objects are not relocated, making it easier for the runtime to support native threads.
 In addition major GC uses a collector thread that executes asynchronously so application threads can continue to run concurrently even during collections.

+In summary:

+- All objects on the stack are collected using Cheney on the MTA, and the ones that survive are placed on the heap.
+- Heap objects are collected during Major GC using the DLG algorithm.
+- Heap collection runs on a separate thread in parallel with application threads.

 ### Major Garbage Collection Algorithm

 Each object is marked with a specific color (white, gray, or black) that determines how it will be handled during a major collection.
 Major GC transitions through the following states: